Sycole-Team/Sycole-14/README.md

 We are unsure of when we will release Sycole V1.
 When we are further in the development stage, we will release more information about this.

-# Open Source

-Will this be open source?
-We are not sure if we will make this project open source or not.
-More information will be provided about this as we get further in the development stage.

 # Discord Invite

 [Join the Discord Server](https://discord.gg/9KpxnSy6yE)